stefanrer/MCQA_RUS/Index Oscar for elastic 6/README.md

     sentences: list
     tags: list
     link: str
-Later use in in index_document.py
+Later used in the index_document.py script